007revad/Syno_DSM_Extractor_GUI/README.md

 Windows GUI for extracting Synology DSM 7 pat files and spk package files.

+You can drag and drop a .pat file or .spk file onto the window, or click the Select File button to browse for the .pat or .spk file.
+I'll add a Windows right-click context menu later.

 ### Requirements

 1. Computer with a x86_64 CPU.